Externally Validated Breast Ultrasound Segmentation via Multi-task Learning with BI-RADS-Consistent Morphological Priors

-This consistency loss is the key mechanism for resolving task interference: it creates an explicit bridge between segmentation and classification tasks, encouraging the model to produce segmentation masks whose morphological characteristics align with the predicted malignancy assessment.
-Unlike standard multi-task learning that relies solely on shared representations, this constraint enables beneficial task synergy.
+At inference, only the soft segmentation mask $\hat{y}$ and classification probability $\hat{p}$ are used; the morphological score $\phi$ and EMA statistics are not computed.
+This consistency loss is the key mechanism for mitigating destructive task interference: it creates an explicit bridge between segmentation and classification, encouraging the model to produce segmentation masks whose morphological characteristics align with the predicted malignancy assessment.
+Standard multi-task learning relies solely on shared representations; by contrast, this constraint enables beneficial task synergy.

-Our multi-task learning strategy aims to leverage supervisory information from two independent sources.
-While segmentation masks are derived directly from visual attributes of the images, malignancy labels can incorporate information from biopsy tests, making classification a more complex diagnostic task despite being less spatially fine-grained than segmentation.
-Therefore, we assign higher weight to the segmentation loss ($w_{\text{seg}} > w_{\text{cls}}$) in our training objective.
-The model selection process is based on the best performance in the more complex task (classification) while maintaining strong segmentation accuracy.
-Therefore, the internal validation for tuning $\alpha$ value is based on the Area-under-the-Receiver Operating Characteristic (AUC) for classification performance on the validation set.